Nitrux/elogind-openrc/README.md

-# elogind-openrc
+# Nitrux elogind for OpenRC

-Service script to start elogind service for OpenRC
+Service files to use elogind with Nitrux.

+# Issues
+If you find problems with the contents of this repository please create an issue.

+©2025 Nitrux Latinoamericana S.C.